ben-duffin/xServer/README.md

 # xServer
 WebSockets based notifications stack - pronounced 'zerver'

-From the command line: ```php xserver``` to start the server listening From the client: connect over your chosen WebSockets client!
+From the command line: ```php xserver.php``` to start the server listening From the client: connect over your chosen WebSockets client!
+There is an example one included

 # Remote Commands
 * "list" to view the stack